-Would you like all these sound word pictures as a free PDF poster?
+Would you like this sound words list as a free PDF poster with pictures?
 Click here to get it.

 We hear different sounds all the time.
 But how do we actually say them as words?